 Notification: Administration of Student Medications at School

 If your child needs to take medication, please discuss with your child's health care provider the possibility of arranging medication times outside of school hours.
-If it is necessary for your child to either take medication or have access to emergency medication (e.g. asthma medication) at school, please follow the guidelines below on the Medication Form.
+If it is necessary for your child to either take medication or have access to emergency medication (e.g. asthma medication) at school, please follow the guidelines on the Medication Form, see chapter 3.10.5.

 Guidelines for Student Medications at School